BinLiang-NLP/Scon-ABSA/README.md

-# Enhancing Aspect-Based Sentiment Analysis with Supervised Contrastive Learning.
+# Enhancing Aspect-Based Sentiment Analysis with Supervised Contrastive Learning

 This repository contains the PyTorch code and implementation for the paper *Enhancing Aspect-Based Sentiment Analysis with Supervised Contrastive Learning*.